sst/guide/_chapters/create-a-dynamodb-table.md

 Note that the default setting provisions 5 reads and 5 writes.
 When you create a table, you specify how much provisioned throughput capacity you want to reserve for reads and writes.
 DynamoDB will reserve the necessary resources to meet your throughput needs while ensuring consistent, low-latency performance.
 One read capacity unit can read up to 8 KB per second and one write capacity unit can write up to 1 KB per second.
 You can change your provisioned throughput settings, increasing or decreasing capacity as needed.

 The `notes` table has now been created.
-If you find yourself stuck with the **Table is being created** messsage; refresh the page manually.
+If you find yourself stuck with the **Table is being created** message; refresh the page manually.

 ![Select DynamoDB Service screenshot]({{ site.url }}/assets/dynamodb/dynamodb-table-created.png)